On this page are listed brief biographies of the following Fellows.

 Igor Aharonovich, Fellow (2022) : Sydney

-FRSN BA (Cum Laude) BA (Cum Laude) MSc (Technion-Israel Institute of Technology) PhD (Melb.)
-OpticaF
+FRSN BSc (Cum Laude) BA (Cum Laude) MSc (Technion) PhD (Melb) OpticaF

 Professor, School of Mathematical and Physical Sciences, University of Technology Sydney